 For the longest time, I have been trying to find a good substitute for banana in smoothies.
-Bananas seem to be the base of all smoothies, and although they are a healthy fruit, they are pretty high in carbohydrates.
-Also, I have been trying to find a creative way to fit more veggies in my smoothies without having to pile in the spinach or kale.
+Bananas are the most common smoothie base.
+And although they are a healthy fruit, they are pretty high in carbohydrates.
+Also, I have been trying to find a creative way to fit more veggies in my smoothies.

 Cauliflower has a 0 on the Glycemic Index scale.
 The GI Scale ranks the carbohydrates in foods to see how they affect the blood sugar.
 The benefit of cauliflower having an especially low number is that it won’t spike your blood sugar at all and your body can slowly digest and absorb the nutrients.
 Bananas have a 51 of the GI scale.
 Anything below 55 is good, but obviously the higher they number the more your blood sugar will spike.